 -

-Travel services offered by these cities keep changing over time depending on many factors affecting public transport.
+These cities’ travel services keep changing over time depending on many factors affecting public transport.

 -

-Therefore, to grab the best deals it is better to look out on the official tourism sites.
+Therefore, to grab the best deals, it is better to look at the official tourism sites.

 -

-It is better to plan city breaks while keeping financial protection in mind, making a to-do list and noting down all the local laws of a particular city.
+It is better to plan city breaks while keeping financial protection in mind, making a to-do list and noting down a particular city’s local laws.

 -